VirtusLab/scala-cli/website/docs/commands/fmt.md

 - In the **third** case `fmt` creates a `.scalafmt.conf` file in the current workspace directory, writes [inferred](/docs/commands/fmt#scalafmt-version-and-dialect) version and dialect into it and uses it to run `scalafmt`.

 :::note
-If the configuration is passed in the `--scalafmt-conf-str` option, Scala CLI will behave exactly the same as if it would find the specified configuration in a `.scalafmt.conf` file in the workspace.
+If the configuration is passed in the `--scalafmt-conf-str` option, Scala CLI will behave exactly the same as if it found the specified configuration in a `.scalafmt.conf` file in the workspace.
 :::